You must follow national and local rules (byelaws) when freshwater fishing with a rod and line in England and Wales.

 England and Wales are broken down into regions that each have their own rules.
 National rules are included in each set of local rules.

-There may also be rules for privately owned bodies of water, eg private fishing lakes.
+There may also be rules for privately owned bodies of water, such as private fishing lakes.

 Read the rules for your area